 If the debris is posing an immediate threat to your personal safety or your property, NVCA may issue emergency permits.

 - If debris is on a neighbouring property, you need to talk to them about having it removed.

 If you are not sure who owns the property, or if the debris is causing water to flood and posing an immediate threat to your personal safety or your property, contact your municipality.

 They may be able to provide advice on how to reach your neighbour for non-urgent situations, and in emergency situations the municipality may assist you in taking action to safely get the debris removed.

-- If you are concerned about chemical or other spills into a waterway, contact the Ministry of Environment and Climate Change's Spills Hotline at 1-800-268-6060.
+- If you are concerned about chemical or other spills into a waterway, contact the Ministry of Environment, Conservation and Park's Spills Hotline at 1-800-268-6060.